haot3x/peerster/finalProject/proposal.md

 in the path.

-The implementation is based on the existing version of peerster, and will be applied to P2P private messaging and file block sending.
+The implementation is based on the existing version of peerster, and will be applied to P2P private messaging.

 Overview
 -----------